OPEnSLab-OSU/ednaUI/docs/firmware-installation.md

     build_flags = -D LIVE=1 -Wall -Wno-unknown-pragmas -std=c++14
     ```

 7. `optional` Optionally you can change the server name and password by going to `src/configuration.hpp`.
+It is recommended if you have multiple samplers to change the `SERVER_NAME` to `"ednaServer-###"`, where `###` is the serial number on the electronics box of the sampler.
 Otherwise, the server will default to the following values:

     ```c++
     #define SERVER_NAME     "ednaServer"